whi-tw/yq/pkg/yqlib/doc/operators/datetime.md

 ```

 ## Timezone: from standard RFC3339 format
 Returns a new datetime in the specified timezone.
 Specify standard IANA Time Zone format or 'utc', 'local'.
-When given a single paramter, this assumes the datetime is in RFC3339 format.
+When given a single parameter, this assumes the datetime is in RFC3339 format.

 Given a sample.yml file of:
 ```yaml